Delt06/aaaa-rp/README.md

 The main goals of the project are:

 - GPU Driven pipeline.
-- Modern high-fidelity rendering techniques.
+- Modern high fidelity rendering techniques.
 - Minimal reliance on temporal algorithms.
 - Pushing technical constraints of Unity.